-GASB Statement No. 87 - "Leases."
-This Statement, issued in June 2017, requires recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
-It establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
-The requirements of this statement are effective for financial statements for periods beginning after December 15, 2019, which is the fiscal year beginning April 1, 2020 for the Corporation.
-Management is in process of evaluating the potential impact of this Statement on the financial statements of the Corporation.
+GASB Statement No. 93 - "Replacement of Interbank Offered Rates."
+This Statement, issued in March 2020, addresses the accounting and financial reporting implications that result from the replacement of an interbank offered rate (IBOR) - most notably, the London Interbank Offered Rate (LIBOR), which is expected to cease to exist in its current form at the end of 2021.
+The requirements of this Statement are effective for reporting periods after June 15, 2021, which is the fiscal year beginning April 1, 2022 for the Corporation.
+Management is in the process of evaluating the potential impact due to the implementation of this Statement on the financial statements of the Corporation.

-GASB Statement No. 88 - "Certain Disclosures Related to Debt, Including Direct Borrowings and Direct Placements."
-This Statement, issued in April of 2018, requires that additional essential information related to debt be disclosed in notes to financial statements, including unused lines of credit; assets pledged as collateral for the debt; and terms specified in debt agreements related to significant events of default with finance-related consequences, significant termination events with finance-related consequences, and significant subjective acceleration clauses.
-This Statement also requires that existing and additional information be provided for direct borrowings and direct placements of debt separately from other debt.
-The provisions of this Statement are effective for reporting periods beginning after June 15, 2018, which is the fiscal year beginning April 1, 2019 for the Corporation.
-This Statement is not expected to have a material effect on the financial statements of the Corporation.
+GASB Statement No. 94 - "Public-Private and Public-Public Partnerships and Availability Payment Arrangements."
+This Statement, issued in March 2020, addresses issues related to public-private and public-public partnerships (PPPs).
+The requirements of this Statement are effective for reporting periods beginning after June 15, 2022, which is the fiscal year beginning April 1, 2023 for the Corporation.
+This Statement it not expected to have a material effect on the financial statements of the Corporation.

-GASB Statement No. 89 - "Accounting for Interest Cost Incurred before the End of a Construction Period."
-This Statement, issued in June 2018, establishes accounting requirements for interest cost incurred before the end of a construction period.
-Such interest cost includes all interest that previously was accounted for in accordance with the requirements of paragraphs 5-22 of Statement No. 62 - "Codification of Accounting and Financial Reporting Guidance Contained in Pre-November 30, 1989 FASB and AICPA Pronouncements" which are superseded by this Statement.
-The requirements of this Statement are effective for reporting periods beginning after December 15, 2019, which is the fiscal year beginning April 1, 2020 for the Corporation.
-Management is in the process of evaluating the potential impact of this Statement on the financial statements of the Corporation.
+GASB Statement No. 96 - "Subscription-Based Information Technology Arrangements."
+This Statement, issued in May 2020, provides guidance on the accounting and financial reporting for subscription-based information technology arrangements (SBITAs) for government end users.
+To the extent relevant, the standard for SBITAs are based on the standards established in Statement No. 87 - "Leases," as amended.
+The requirements of this Statements are effective for fiscal years beginning after June 15, 2022, which is the fiscal year beginning April 1, 2023 for the Corporation.
+Management is in the process of evaluating the potential impact of implementation on the financial statements of the Corporation.